Provided Medical Services

 Our Triage Team will meet with students who are unsure if they need a mental or physical health assessment.
 They will work with you to determine your needs and can help with minor issues, answering inquiries, and system navigation.

-• Prenatal care from a family doctor until patients need to see an OB-GYN
+• Prenatal care can be given a family doctor until patients need to see an OB-GYN.
+Students can also self-refer to Kingston midwives.

-• Termination of Pregnancy: our clinic does not prescribe abortion pills but may refer patients to the Lakeside Clinic if an abortion is wanted.
+• Termination of Pregnancy: some of our primary healthcare providers prescribe abortion pills or refer patients to the Lakeside Clinic if an abortion is wanted.
 Self-referral to the clinic is also available.

 Please call us at 613-533-2506 if you have questions about our services.